RDWV/rdwv-docs/guides/multiple-deployments-on-one-server.md

 # Multiple deployments on one server

-Bitcart supports multiple deployments on one server.
+RedWaves supports multiple deployments on one server.

 **Note** that it is an advanced topic, and use it only if you know what you are doing.